 In all honesty, even though it’s well equipped, just like the diesel Kangoo & Mercedes-Benz Citan based on the Kangoo, it’s showing it’s age, especially when compared to the latest offerings from the PSA Group with Berlingo, Combo & Partner & Ford with the Transit Courier.

-Although the Kangoo E.V. has the same load space as the diesel version, with 3.0-4.6 cubic metres of capacity, due to the additional weight of the battery pack which os locate underneath the load floor, the payload of the Kangoo Z.E. in both standard & Maxi versions, is limited to 640kg, whereas the standard Kangoo offers 800kg.
+Although the Kangoo E.V. has the same load space as the diesel version, with 3.0-4.6 cubic metres of capacity, due to the additional weight of the battery pack which is located underneath the load floor, the payload of the Kangoo Z.E. in both standard & Maxi versions, is limited to 640kg, whereas the standard Kangoo offers 800kg.
 The battery also adds some serious weight to the Kangoo, increasing the kerb weight by 130kg compared to the standard van.
 That’s the equivalent weight of almost two adults.

 There is some energy regeneration on offer, which comes when you take your foot of the accelerator, but of course, on a motorway this doesn’t happen.
 You can though utilise this driving in town.
 If you select Eco mode, this modifies throttle response & power unit mapping, delivering up to 10% more driving range.
-The Eco function acts upon certain power consuming systems in the vehicle (heating, air conditioning, power-assisted steering etc.) & on certain driving actions (acceleration, cruise control, deceleration etc.) On our test it seemed to limit the Kangoo’s maximum speed on the motorway to around 55mph as well.
+The Eco function acts upon certain power consuming systems in the vehicle heating, air conditioning, power-assisted steering etc & on certain driving actions, acceleration, cruise control, deceleration etc. On our test it seemed to limit the Kangoo’s maximum speed on the motorway to around 55mph as well.

 It’s not all bad though.
 I drove home & plugged the cable into the front of the van & into our Rolec charger & left it to charge for 4 hours & 40 minutes to reach full charge.
 Recharging the battery from zero takes around six hours from a 7kW wallbox & 22 miles of range can be added from one hours charge.

 The following day I took the Kangoo out on local, urban roads & it’s here that it really belongs.
-It’s nimble in traffic, offers responsive steering & utilising the Eco button, managed to improve the economy considerably.
-It’s a rich to drive in town & feels a bit like driving a dodgem car- you push the starter button, release the hand brake, press the accelerator & move off silently- & it’s perfect for short, urban distances.
-The Z.E. features voice function, which emits a sound to warn pedestrians that your van is coming which is active between 0.6 & 18.6mph.
+It’s nimble in traffic, offers responsive steering & utilising the Eco button, I managed to improve the economy considerably.
+It’s a joy to drive in town & feels a bit like driving a dodgem car- you push the starter button, release the hand brake, press the accelerator & move off silently- & it’s perfect for short, urban distances.
+The Z.E. also features a safety voice function, which emits a sound to warn pedestrians that your van is coming which is active between 0.6 & 18.6mph.

 Electric solution for the urban van user 3.5/5